-Russian banks from the SWIFT global banking payment system; and other measures, with further restrictions likely as the conflict continues.
-Martinrea does not have any manufacturing facilities in Russia.
-To the extent any of the Company's OEM customers suspend production elsewhere as a result of the conflict, Martinrea's sales would be adversely affected.
-Additionally, the conflict and restrictive measures against Russia could exacerbate a number of risks described elsewhere in these Risk Factors, including: disruption of vehicle production and supply chains; worsening the current semiconductor chip shortage since Russia and Ukraine are critical suppliers of neon gas and palladium used in chip production; exacerbating energy shortages or driving energy prices higher, particularly oil and natural gas; constraining the supply of aluminum, palladium or other commodity metals required in automotive production; and increasing cybersecurity threats.
-Additional risks may arise from retaliatory measures introduced by the Russian Federation in response to sanctions, including imposition of penalties on Russian domiciled companies and their management, as well as imposition of state management on such companies and/or expropriation of foreign companies' assets in Russia.
+To the extent that any of the Company's OEM customers suspend production elsewhere as a result of either or both of these conflicts, Martinrea's sales would likely be adversely affected.
+Additionally, the conflicts and restrictive measures against any country could exacerbate a number of risks described elsewhere in these Risk Factors, including: disruption of vehicle production and supply chains, including for any critical component (such as semiconductor chips since Russia and Ukraine are critical suppliers of neon gas and palladium used in chip production); exacerbating energy shortages or driving energy prices higher, particularly oil and natural gas; constraining the supply of aluminum, palladium or other commodity metals required in automotive production; and increasing cybersecurity threats.